PEOPLE-ER/Wetland-Function-Assessment/ReadMe.md

 ## How to Cite

-When using this tool in your work we ask that you please cite the Wetland Function Assessment Tutorial as follows:
+When using this tool in your work we ask that you please cite the SWIFT-C Tutorial as follows:

-"The Wetland Function Assessment Tutorial was developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."
+"The SWIFT-C Tutorial was developed in the PEOPLE-ER Project, managed by Hatfield Consultants, and financed by the European Space Agency."

 ## License